mlflow.deployments

 abstract predict(deployment_name=None, inputs=None, endpoint=None)[source]

-Compute predictions on inputs using the specified deployment or model endpoint.
 Note that the input/output types of this method match those of mlflow pyfunc predict.

 Parameters

-• inputs – Input data (or arguments) to pass to the deployment or model endpoint for inference
+• inputs – Input data (or arguments) to pass to the deployment or model endpoint for inference.

 Returns